 - You can also do InFrame ads that are based on your website’s category.
 They will display attractive banner ads in the margins of the pages of your website.

 - The last choice you have is InFold ads.
 These ads display relevant ads to what your users are searching for while infusing an extra SEO layer to your site.

 I’d love to know which Info Links ads type you like best.
 I’d also like to know if you find them annoying on blogs as well.
 Please leave me a comment on how you feel about them and if you ever used them.

 I understand your concern about the relevancy of the ads.
 Infolinks ads change each time the page is reloaded and according to the location of the viewer.
 That means that viewers in the US will see very different ads than viewers in India, for example.
 All of the ads are high quality and best targeted to your site’s theme.

 Keep in mind that certain words in your text are more “valuable” than others, meaning that the advertisers pay more for ads related to these words.
-The Infolinks algorithm scans your pages and highlights these words that will generate the highest possible revenue.
+The Infolinks algorithm scans your pages and highlights the words that will generate the highest possible revenue.

-That said, in order to increase the relevancy I encourage you to pick a category for your site under “My Websites”, as well as send me a short list of preferred key words for our algorithm to target.
+That said, in order to increase the relevancy I encourage you to pick a category for your site under “My Websites”, as well as send me a shortlist of preferred keywords for our algorithm to target.

 I hope you find this information useful.
 Should you require any further assistance you are welcome to write me back anytime.

 - Instagram Saves: How To Leverage IG Saves For Engagement - January 27, 2023